CS5008Fall2025/research-paper-jroberge16/REPORT.md

 </div>

 &nbsp;&nbsp;&nbsp;&nbsp;
 The graph above describes how a tree’s height ($h$) corresponds to the number of nodes in an AVL tree ($n$).
 Previously, our proof showed that $h=O(log(n))$, and once again, our results clearly support our initial conclusion.
 In the graph, we again see a stepping pattern that represents our tree acquiring another level.
 Another notable pattern comes from the significant height difference between a randomly built AVL tree and an in-order built AVL tree.
-This aligns with Brown’s findings, which noted that in-order insertion produced a tree that was over 2 times faster than a randomly built tree [CITE].
+This aligns with Brown’s findings, which noted that in-order insertion produced a tree that was over 2 times faster than a randomly built tree [^2].
 The performance can be seen in the level difference between the two implementations.
 The results in the plot above support that height is indeed $O(log(n))$.

 ### Total Rotations: